hackforla/CivicTechJobs/README.md

 ## How to contribute

+### As a project manager, UI designer, or UX researcher:

+- Join the [Slack](https://hackforla.slack.com/archives/C02509WHFQQ) Channel and say hello! we have team meetings every tuesday at 5PM PST
+- Provide UX/UI design support.
+- Help us with usability testing.

 ### As a developer:

 Please visit our [CONTRIBUTING.md](https://github.com/hackforla/CivicTechJobs/blob/main/CONTRIBUTING.md) for information on contributing as a developer, installing and running this project locally, and our architecture.